 While the test offers valuable insights into the factors associated with Alzheimer’s disease, it is important to consider its potential limitations.
 The list includes:

 The test is not intended to diagnose Alzheimer’s disease or any other neurological disorders.
 It provides information about antibodies to damaging blood-brain barrier factors but does not directly confirm the presence or stage of the disease.
 A comprehensive clinical evaluation by a healthcare professional is necessary for an accurate diagnosis.

 The Alzheimer’s Linx test is part of an assessment process and there are many factors to consider including other pathology testing, physical assessment and functional medicine tests.

 The Cyrex Alzheimer's test offers valuable insights into the factors associated with the disease, providing a comprehensive evaluation of potential risks and avenues for intervention.
-However, it is crucial to acknowledge the limitations of the test, including its diagnostic constraints and that it is part of an assessment process and not a stand alone test for Alzheimer’s
+The test is one part of a diagnostic process when looking at cognitive decline and it is a good option if you are focused on prevention or the early stages of cognitive decline.

 By understanding everything about the test, you can make informed decisions regarding your cognitive health and take proactive steps toward promoting better brain health and well-being.